Access to medicinal cannabis products: steps to using access schemes

 - The authorised medical practitioner must continue to have an appropriate endorsement from the HREC in order to continue to supply the product under the authorisation.
 In the event that the relevant HREC withdraws its endorsement, the authorised medical practitioner must immediately notify the TGA of the date this occurred.

 - The authorised medical practitioner will instruct the patient's guardian to return any unused part of the goods to the authorised prescriber or to a pharmacy for destruction.

-The delegate making the decision under either scheme may also choose to approve or authorise the application subject to conditions other than those outlined above.
+The delegate making the decision under either the SASB or AP scheme may also choose to approve or authorise the application subject to conditions other than those outlined above.

 The patient or the patient's legal guardian must be in a position to make an informed decision regarding treatment.
 This informed consent should be obtained from the patient prior to the supply or administration of the good.